treeform/steamworks/README.md

 Steamworks is a Nim wrapper for Valve's Steamworks API under the MIT license.

-This is everything you need to use the various team tools from your Nim game.
+This has everything you need to use the various steamworks APIs from your Nim game.

+- User accounts and friends
+- Achievements
+- Controller support
+- Networking support
+- Workshop items
+- .. and way more

 The bindings are slightly changed to feel comfortable in Nim and not just draw C definitions.
 This are generated bindings that read direclty from the Steamworks SDK specification and emits the equivalent Nim API.